 When you first install Box Sync, it will be empty until you designate some folders to sync.
 For information on how to designate folders to sync, visit Syncing with Box Sync.

-Syncing a large number of files and folders can degrade how well Box Sync works and also impact your computer’s performance by increasing hard disk usage and bandwidth.
-This can also lead to files being duplicated on Box.
+Syncing a large number of files and folders can degrade how well Box Sync works; impact your computer’s performance by increasing hard disk usage and bandwidth; and lead to duplication of files on Box

-When dragging files out of your Box Sync folder, it will move the same file from your Box account into your Box Trash.
+Note: Dragging a file out of your Box Sync folder will move the same file from your Box account into your Box Trash.